jiangyigithub/atomic-habit/0good.md

 understanding what a craving is and how it works.
 We begin by examining a biological signature that all habits share— the dopamine spike.

+---
+In the long history of
+humankind, those who learned to `collaborate` and `improvise` most effectively have `prevailed`.